hexylena/hello-world-interactive-environment/README.md

 Variable            | Use
 ------------------- | ---
-`GALAXY_WEB_PORT`   | Port on which Galaxy is running, if applicable `NOTEBOOK_PASSWORD` | Password with which to secure the RStudio login.
-The default username is `galaxy` `CORS_ORIGIN`       | If the notebook is proxied, this is the URL the end-user will see when trying to access a notebook `DOCKER_PORT`       | Used in Galaxy Interactive Environments to ensure that proxy routes are unique and accessible `API_KEY`           | Galaxy API Key with which to interface with Galaxy `HISTORY_ID`        | ID of current Galaxy History, used in easing the dataset upload/download process `REMOTE_HOST`       | Unused
+`API_KEY`           | Galaxy API Key with which to interface with Galaxy `CORS_ORIGIN`       | If the notebook is proxied, this is the URL the end-user will see when trying to access a notebook `DEBUG`             | Enable debugging mode, mostly for developers `PROXY_PREFIX`      | Used in Galaxy Interactive Environments to ensure that the GIE is under the same cookie path as Galaxy.
-`GALAXY_URL`        | URL at which Galaxy is accessible `DEBUG`             | Enable debugging mode, mostly for developers
+`GALAXY_URL`        | URL at which Galaxy is accessible `GALAXY_WEB_PORT`   | Port on which Galaxy is running, if applicable `HISTORY_ID`        | ID of current Galaxy History, used in easing the dataset upload/download process `NOTEBOOK_PASSWORD` | Password with which to secure the RStudio login.
+The default username is `galaxy` `REMOTE_HOST`       | Unused

 Authors